mrsoltys/GEEN1400/Lots of LEDs/ReadMe.md

  * [Shift Registers](https://bildr.org/2011/02/74hc595/)
  * [Multiplexing](https://appelsiini.net/2011/how-does-led-matrix-work/)

  Based on these techniques, you can control a virtually unlmited number of LEDs from your board!

+ [^1]: It's actually bad practice to use pins 0 and 1, becasue they are the dedicated TX and RX pins.
+ [^2]: You'll start to get into trouble if you try to draw more than 500 mA combined on the Arduino board.
+So this is another limitation.

  Calculating Resistors
  ---------------------